Life Events: New Job

 Rollover Considerations for 401(k) and IRAs

-When starting a new job, you may have the option to roll over your existing 401(k) or IRA into your new employer’s retirement plan.
+When starting a new job, you may have the option to roll over your existing 401(k) or IRA into your new employer’s retirement plan or into an IRA.
 It’s important to understand the tax implications of different rollover options.
-For example, rolling over a traditional 401(k) to a Roth IRA could result in a taxable event.
-Carefully consider the tax consequences and consult with a tax advisor if needed.
+For example, rolling over pre-tax retirement funds into a Roth IRA generally results in taxable income in the year of the conversion.

-Example: When Tom started his new job, he considered rolling over his old 401(k) into his new employer’s retirement plan.
-He learned that rolling over a traditional 401(k) into a Roth IRA would result in a taxable event.
-To avoid an unexpected tax bill, Tom consulted with a tax advisor and decided to roll his 401(k) into his new employer’s traditional 401(k) plan, maintaining the tax-deferred status of his retirement savings.
+Example: When Tom started his new job, he considered rolling over his old 401(k).
+He learned that moving pre-tax funds into a Roth IRA would trigger taxable income, so he chose a rollover that preserved the tax-deferred status of his retirement savings.

 Comparing Retirement Plans of New Employers

-Evaluate the features and benefits of your new employer’s retirement plan compared to your previous one.
-Consider factors such as investment options, employer matching contributions, and plan fees.
-Understanding these details can help you make informed decisions about your retirement savings strategy.
+Evaluate the features of your new employer’s retirement plan compared to your previous one.
+Factors such as investment options, employer matching contributions, and plan fees can affect your long-term retirement savings.

 Employee Benefits and Tax Implications